zzolo/wedsite/README.md

 # Wedsite

-Wedding site for Hilary and Alan
+Wedding site for Hilary and Alan.
+Made to be deployed on Heroku.